Microscopic derivation of nonlinear fluctuating hydrodynamics for crystalline solid: Coarse-graining procedure

 with the linear displacement field

-Here, $\delta \hat{n}_k$ and $\hat{u}_{a,k}$ are, respectively, the Fourier components of the number density deviation and of the displacement field, $\BZ$ is the first Brillouin zone, and $\calN_{ab} = \sum_{g \in G} g_a g_b |n_{\eq,g}|^2$.
-The detail of the derivation are presented in Appendix \ref{sec:disp}.
+Here, $\delta \hat{n}_k$ and $\hat{u}_{a,k}$ are, respectively, the Fourier components of the number density deviation and the displacement field, $\BZ$ is the first Brillouin zone, and $\calN_{ab} = \sum_{g \in G} g_a g_b |n_{\eq,g}|^2$.
+The derivation of Eq.~\eqref{eq:defdis} is presented in Appendix \ref{sec:disp}.
 Thus, the microscopic displacement field can be expressed in terms of short-wavelength fluctuations in number density around the reciprocal lattice points without assigning equilibrium points to particles.
-The displacement field defined in this way actually exhibits the long-range order and its long-wavelength components should be included in slow variables \cite{SzamelErnst1993}.
-We remark that Refs. \cite{SzamelErnst1993,Szamel1997,MiserezGangulyHaussmannFuchs2022,MabillardGaspard2021} used only the first term in Eq. (\ref{eq:defdis}) as the displacement field, but the second term is needed to retain the nonlinear elastic properties as we will see later.
+The displacement field (\ref{eq:defdis}) actually exhibits long-range order, and its long-wavelength components should be included in slow variables \cite{SzamelErnst1993}.
+We remark that Refs. \cite{SzamelErnst1993,Szamel1997,MiserezGangulyHaussmannFuchs2022,MabillardGaspard2021} used only the first term in Eq. ~\eqref{eq:defdis} as the displacement field, but the second term is needed to retain the nonlinear elastic properties as we will see later.
 The time evolution equation for the displacement field is expressed as

 where $\hat{j}^u_{a,k}$ characterizes the decay rate of the displacement field.
 The microscopic expression of $\hat{j}^u_{a,k}$ is presented in Appendix \ref{sec:disp}.